 Alternatives to a cash-out refinance

-Finally, a cash-out refinance is not the only method of accessing equity in your home.
-Consider a home equity loan or a home equity line of credit (HELOC).
-You can also do a traditional refinance, which replaces your mortgage for a new one with the same balance, but a lower refinance interest rate.
+A cash-out refinance is not the only method of accessing equity in your home.
+Consider a home equity loan or a home equity line of credit (HELOC), which are second mortgages on your home.
+These options leave your current primary mortgage in place.